With Robert L. Hicks, Bradley C. Parks, and J. Timmons Roberts. Oxford University Press, 2008, 368 pages.

 "Aid, China, and Growth." with Axel Dreher, Andreas Fuchs, Bradley Parks, and Austin M. Strange.
 Prepared for presentation at the Workshop "Tracking International Aid and Investment from Developing and Emerging Economies," Heidelberg University, September 22-23, 2017.

-"Principles, Principals, and Power: Institutional Reform and Aid Allocation at the Global Environment Facility (GEF)," with Christopher Marcoux and Claire Peeters*.
+"Principles, Principals, and Power: Institutional Reform and Aid Allocation at the Global Environment Facility (GEF)," with Christopher Marcoux and Claire Peters*.
 Working Paper, 22 April 2012.

 “Principles and Principals?
 The Possibilities for Theoretical Synthesis and Scientific Progress in the Study of International Organizations,” with Catherine Weaver.
 Chapter for the Politics of International Organization: Theoretical Synthesis in the Study of International Relations.